Infrastructure| Podcast Sustainability

 Investing in infrastructures as the backbone of innovation and sustainable future

-Investors need to spot the new trends in infrastructures, and finance has a big role in promoting ESG and innovation criteria.
+Investors need to spot the new trends in Infrastructures, and finance has a big role in promoting ESG and innovation criteria.
 Which are the most promising sectors and applications?
 How sustainability concerns are affecting investing choices?
 Infra Journal meets Fraser Hughes, founder and chief executive at GLIO, the Global Listed Infrastructure Organization

 Alessandro Morelli, Deputy Minister of Sustainable Infrastructures and Mobility, explains to Infra Journal the priorities for transformation of Italy’s infrastructure: “Innovation, research, energy mix.
 And zero road accident victims by 2050”